error418/palavr/README.md

 ## Intention

-This library suits you in case you need a way to generate meaningless log entries for testing purposes.
+This library suits you in case you need a way to generate meaningless log entries for testing purposes on runtime.

 ## Usage